-Generally, it is not clear what drives the variability in migration of the stock, but the biomass and production of zooplankton are likely factors, as well as feeding competition with other pelagic fish species (e.g. mackerel and to a lesser extent blue whiting) and oceanographic conditions (e.g. limitations due to cold areas).
+Generally, it is not clear what drives the variability of migration of the stock, but the biomass and production of zooplankton are likely factors, as well as feeding competition with other pelagic fish species (e.g. mackerel and to a lesser extent blue whiting) and oceanographic conditions (e.g. limitations due to cold areas).
 Besides environmental factors, the age distribution in the stock will also influence the migration.
 Changes in the migration pattern of NSSH, as well as that of other herring stocks, are often linked to large year classes entering the stock initiating a different migration pattern, which subsequent year classes will follow.
-The large 2016 year class has now entered the adult stock and was mainly distributed in the eastern and north-eastern part of the Norwegian Sea during this year's ecosystem surveys.
-These herring concentrations in the eastern part of the Norwegian Sea represent a change in the distribution compared to earlier years, however, the distribution of older herring seems similar to earlier years.
+The large 2016 year class has now entered the adult stock.
+The distribution in the feeding area in 2021 as observed in the ecosystem survey in May appeared to be similar to that of older year classes, although not quite as far west.
 In 2017/2018 there was a shift in wintering areas.
-While wintering has been observed in fjords west of Tromsø (Norway) for several years, the 2013 year-class wintered in fjords farther north (Kvænangen) since 2017/2018 while the older fish seemed to have had an oceanic wintering area.
-The oldest and largest fish move farthest south and west during feeding, and the older year classes were in May-July 2020 concentrated in the south-western areas during the feeding season.
+While wintering has been observed in fjords west of Tromsø (Norway) for several years, the 2013 year class wintered in fjords farther north (Kvænangen) since 2017/2018 while the older fish seemed to have had an oceanic wintering area.
+A similar pattern was observed during winter 2020/2021.
+The old fish wintered in the Norwegian Sea while part of the 2016 year class wintered in Kvænangen.
+From Norwegian catches during winter, it was, however observed that a large fraction of the 2016 year class wintered in the ocean further north (north of 70°N).
+The oldest and largest fish move farthest south and west during feeding, and the older year classes were in May through July 2021 concentrated in the southwestern areas during the feeding season.